misartg/MakeMeAdmin/README.md

 I also plan to make minor changes to the service name/GUI name to designate what's running is our fork's binaries, as not to confuse myself while testing (or in production), since I've already run into that issue where I think I'm running one build of Make Me Admin, but I was running a different one.

 -JDM

+### Usage ###

+Install this forked version's binary from the installer in /Installers .
+For en-US, it's here: https://github.com/misartg/MakeMeAdmin/tree/main/Installers/en-us